katiejots/fp-in-the-cloud/README.md

 * Change the phrase listing on the app's index page to show the phrases in upper case.
 * Complete the _toPigLatin_ function in  _src/Transform.hs_ and use it to display a [Pig Latin](http://en.wikipedia.org/wiki/Pig_Latin) translation for each phrase on the app's index page.
 * Add code to reject empty POST parameters.
+* Add code to ensure phrases are unique.
 * Add code to update phrases.
 * Add code to delete phrases.
 * Add code to make it possible to GET phrases by id.